SaratBobbili/ns3/README.md

 The above config simplifies setting up the ns-3 simulation without actually having to refactor the C++ code.
 It is important that one has a good understanding of the BitTorrent Specification to be able to create a custom config/story file since the story file abstract is based on the BitTorrent Standard.

-ns-3 simulator: please extract the Installation.zip file to your working directory.
+ns-3 simulator: please extract the installation files from Installation.zip to your working directory.
 Files of interest: ns-allinone-3.20/ns-3.20/src/bittorrent/*

 Everything that one needs to modify the protocol can be found under the above path.
 I would suggest going through the following files in addition to the BitTorrent Specificatin Wiki to get started.